 Mr. Heyer thanked Ms. Danjel for the presentation and said there is wonderful material expression.
 He said he thinks the concept is fine and doesn't have any issues with the massing but feels there is a little too much.
 Would like to see more clarification on some of the eaves, gutters, and downspouts, particularly on the larger extension that comes out.
 The applicants clarified that there will be a membrane roof and the planters will be decorative.
-Mr. Heyer said the Board doesn't encourage overhang roofs above columns because it is not part of the language, where the columns have something overhanging right on them and explained alternatives and suggested reviewing the Design Guidelines.
+Mr. Heyer said the Board doesn't encourage entablatures to project beyond the column capitals because it is not part of the language, where the columns have a beam-like element cantilevering beyond them and explained alternatives and suggested reviewing the Design Guidelines.
 Ms. Danjel explained the reason for the Parex in lieu of the real thing is because this guarantees the preferred color and texture.
 Mr. Heyer said those can be achieved with real stucco; he described the type of system that can be used and Ms. Danjel said she didn't think this would be a problem.